1. Stopped By The Police On The Street, Now What?

 ANSWER:

-It is a good idea to remain calm and do not attempt to flee.
-Ask why you have been stopped and let the police know that you are a minor.
+Remain calm and do not attempt to flee.
+Ask for the officer's identification, why you have been stopped and let the police know that you are a minor.
 If the police attempt to arrest you, do not resist.
 However, be sure to ask for reasons for your arrest if that do not give them to you.
+Try to remember as many details of what happened as possible and be sure to tell your legal representative, guardian or parent about everything that happened and what you were and were not told.

 e.
 Can I get the officer's identifying information for a future complaint?